Atassi family: Background

-Being Hashemites in origin, and its members were recognized as "Ashraf", that is descendants of prophet Muhammad, inheriting the formal address of this class in legal court documents.
-The ancestors of the family moved between Yemen, Hejaz and Turkey before eventually establishing their presence in Homs sometime in the 16th century CE.
-Their religious authority as muftis of Homs, along with large land holdings in Homs, formed the basis of the family's wealth and influence.

-The Atassi House of Homs has been divided into fifteen branches, most of which still use the name Atassi as the sole surname; however, there are two main exceptions.
-Al-Sayed Suleiman and Majaj are two cadet branches that are recognized as Atassi, although they have alternative surnames.

 Atassi muftis of Homs and Tripoli

 The office of Mufti of the town of Homs, the highest religious jurisdiction in the city, was hereditary in the Atassi family for over four centuries.
 At least eighteen Atassi scholars held this position.
 In addition, two Atassis are known to have been Muftis of the city of Tripoli as well.
 The Sibaie House of Homs was another scholarly family who were often in competition with the Atassi House for the seat of the mufti, and the Sibaie were able to secure it at least four times in the town history.

 The following are members of the family who attained the position of mufti: